Former TV repair man became ‘wise and gifted’ moderator

-Trobutes to foerm Presbyterian Moderator Rev Dr Ivan Patterson, a former TV repair man who became ‘wise and gifted’ leader
+Tributes to former Presbyterian Moderator Rev Dr Ivan Patterson; TV repair man became ‘wise and gifted’ leader

 Rev Dr Ivan Patterson, 76, served as moderator from 2011 to 2012, being elected moderator in 2011.